How to wear shapewear if you're new to control lingerie

 Our expert guide to how to wear shapewear included everything you need to get the most from your control lingerie

-The shapewear market is booming, with an expected growth rate of 8% year over year, reaching a whopping 3.7 billion by 2028, according to Grand View Research (opens in new tab).
-Skims, the shapewear brand that Kim Kardashian West launched in 2019 is going from strength to strength.
+There is no doubt that the shapewear market continues to expand, with an expected growth rate of 8% year over year, reaching a whopping 3.7 billion by 2028, according to Grand View Research.
+Skims, the shapewear brand that Kim Kardashian launched in 2019 continues to be a powerhouse in the industry.
 With a "solution-focused approach to shape-enhancing undergarments," and sizes up to a 5XL it's not just inclusive, it's one of the best plus size shapewear brands on the market.
 But it's not just Skims we're excited about, new wonder brands such as Heist and Item M6 have ensured the offering is continuously evolving, and traditional names like Spanx, Wolford, and Triumph are rising to the challenge with increasingly innovative designs too.

 How do I find my shapewear size?